cyberbotics/webots-doc/automobile/road-segments.md

 - `roadNumber`: Defines the number of roads entering/leaving the roundabout.
 - `startRoads...`: Defines the properties of the roads entering/leaving the roundabout.
-- `inputTexture`: Defines the sign between the input lanes and the roundabout.
-- `outputTexture`: Defines the sign between the output lanes and the roundabout.

 ### RoadIntersection